The original BSPGHAN constitution was first adopted in 1997 and was last updated in 2018 – a copy can be downloaded below:

 Code of Conduct

-1. It is now apparent that as part of good practice Health professionals should declare any conflicts of interest arising when publishing or presenting scientific data.
+- As a part of good practice Health professionals should declare any conflicts of interest arising when publishing or presenting scientific data

-3. These guidelines are in line with the General medical Council’s Good Medical Practice1, The Nursing and Midwifery Council Code of professional conduct2 and health professions council Standards of conduct performance and ethics.3
+- These guidelines are in line with the General Medical Council’s Good Medical Practice1, The Nursing and Midwifery Council Code of professional conduct2and Health Professions Council Standards of conduct performance and ethics.3

-4. As such the BSPGHAN council now invites those presenting at BSPGHAN meetings to include a slide summarising any potential conflict of interest.
+- BSPGHAN council invites those presenting at BSPGHAN meetings to include a slide summarising any potential conflict of interest.

-7. In practice this would mean declaration of any significant funding received to support research activities from the pharmaceutical industry or other funding body.
-This would be especially important if any of the sponsoring bodies products were to be discussed during the course of the presentation.
+- In practice this would mean declaration of any significant funding received to support research activities from the pharmaceutical industry or other funding body.
+This would be especially important if any of the sponsoring bodies’ products were to be discussed during the course of the presentation.